Here are several questions you should ask when learning how to choose Medicare Part D.

-- Are all your prescriptions covered by the plan formulary (formulary is a list of drugs covered by the PDP; it includes both generic drugs and brand-names)?
-You are fully responsible for the cost of prescriptions that are not a part of the formulary.
+- Are all your prescriptions covered by the plan formulary (formulary is a list of drugs covered by the PDP; it includes both generic medicines and brand-names)?
+You are entirely responsible for the cost of prescriptions that are not a part of the formulary.

 - Does the plan include prior authorization, when a doctor must contact the plan administrator to show the medical necessity of the drug?

 - Are there quantity limits to how much medication you can get at one time?

 - Are you required to try a lower cost drug before the plan covers a prescribed, more expensive medication?

 Part D Convenience